CedarvilleCyber/RedTeamVault/Tooling/Reporting/Greenshot.md

 Awesome Screenshot and screenshot markup tool.
 Use for reporting.
+All but superceded by Windows' Snipping Tool...

 https://getgreenshot.org/